precision medicine genetic testing

 Agile project management techniques have been successfully applied in drug discovery at larger organizations like Roche, where cross-functional development teams continually refine compound libraries and testing protocols in short, iterative cycles.
 According to a McKinsey interview with Roche, this approach has helped streamline progression from lead identification to preclinical validation by enabling faster feedback loops and more efficient allocation of resources.

-Lean Startup principles for biotechs
+Lean startup principles for biotechs

 Lean Startup methodology complements agile practices by emphasizing rapid experimentation, validated learning, and incremental development.
 In a biotech context, this means designing lean experiments—often with minimal upfront investment—to test critical assumptions early and pivot when necessary.
 Benefits include: